induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 There is another advantage to multi-hashing besides expanding the uniqueness of the hash values.
 Suppose you've a very fast computer and it can calculate 1000 hashes per second.
-That's quite fine if you're trying to figure out a hash value in a single iteration.
-But if it takes 2199 iterations to calculate one hash then your computer has slowed from 1000 tries per second to two seconds per try.
+That's fine if you're trying to figure out a hash value in a single iteration, but if it takes 2199 iterations to calculate one hash then your computer has slowed from 1000 tries per second to two seconds per try.
 The amount of computation required to do the hashing explodes tremendously.
-This has the effect of raising the cost even further.
-By the time you've selected a good hash function, salted the hash, and applied multi-hashing, then the amount of combinations to try explodes to well more than the number of atoms in the known universe.
+This has the effect of raising the cost even further; by the time you've selected a good hash function, salted the hash, and applied multi-hashing, then the amount of possible combinations explodes to more than the number of atoms in the known universe.
 It would take all the computers on the planet working together the lifetime of the universe several times over to compute all the possibilities.